kimrass14/project2-react/project-worksheet.md

 ## Code Snippet

 ```
 //onClick of article preview bookmark icon saves article.
 If click same article again, removes it from saved list.
-The array.indexOf() tests if the item and items in array are EXACTLY the same and therefore it will not recognize when you are comparing objects.
-Needed to find the index of the article clicked on, so used array.findIndex() and compared just the title to find and exact match and then return the object index in the array.
+The array.indexOf() tests if the item and items in array are EXACTLY the same and therefore it will not recognize
+when you are comparing objects.
+Needed to find the index of the article clicked on, so used array.
+findIndex() and compared just the title to find and exact match and then return the object index in the array.
  const handleSave = (article) => {

       const newSaved = [...savedList]